georust/rinex/binex/README.md

 ===================

 + Big endian streams are fully validated & tested
-+ Little endian streams are tested & verified but we don't have examples yet
++ Little endian streams are tested & verified but we don't have a dataset to confirm yet
-+ Enhanced CRC is not supported yet
++ Enhanced CRC (robust messaging) is not supported yet
-+ MD5 checksum is implemented but not verified yet
++ MD5 checksum (very lengthy message prototypes) is implemented but not verified yet

 Message Decoding
 ================